‘Young And The Restless’ Spoilers: Reed Kills JT Defending His Mom – Tristan Lake Leabu Exits ‘YR’ Soon!

-New The Young and the Restless spoilers reveal two game-changers.
-First, JT Hellstrom (Thad Luckinbill) is about to die a messy death and second, Reed Hellstrom (Tristan Lake Leabu) is leaving Genoa City, and it now seems these two events are tied together in a shocking twist.
+New Young and the Restless spoilers reveal two game-changers.
+First, JT Hellstrom (Thad Luckinbill) is about to die a messy death, and second, Reed Hellstrom (Tristan Lake Leabu) is leaving Genoa City, and it now seems these two events are tied together in a shocking twist.
 The latest CBS daytime promo shows Victoria Newman (Amelia Heinle) and three other GC ladies burying JT out in the boondocks, and now it seems they might be hiding the body to protect Vickie’s son Reed.

 Tristan Lake Leabu Done At Y&R

-Y&R spoilers from Soap Opera News report that Reed Hellstrom portrayer, Tristan Lake Leabu, is done at the CBS soap and filmed his last scenes on March 23.
+Y&R spoilers from Soap Opera News report that Reed Hellstrom portrayer Tristan Lake Leabu is done at the CBS soap and filmed his last scenes on March 23.
 Given the lag between filming and air dates, that places Reed’s last days in Genoa City sometime between now and the end of April.
 That coincides with JT’s untimely death and permanent dirt nap.
 This week, JT whisked Victoria and the kids away to Hawaii, and he’s trying to convince her to run away from GC for good.

 Young and the Restless spoilers indicate that after a blowout fight in Hawaii, Vickie decides she can’t be with JT anymore, breaks off the engagement, and throws the ring in his face.
 Back in Genoa City, she locks him out of the house, but remember, JT’s an investigator and picking locks is in his wheelhouse.
 He breaks back into the house, terrorizes her, and winds up killed.
 That’s when Phyllis Abbott (Gina Tognoni), Nikki Newman (Melody Thomas Scott), and Sharon Newman (Sharon Case) help bury the body.